-The Middle School believes that the school should help students learn to respect property and develop feelings of pride in community institutions.
-The school issues books needed for particular courses of study, a locker for books, extra articles of clothing (sports), a locker for physical education clothing, etc.
+The High School believes that the school should help students learn to respect property and develop feelings of pride in community institutions.
+The school issues books needed for particular courses of study, a locker for books, extra articles of clothing (sports and JROTC uniforms), a locker for physical education clothing, etc.

 It is the student's duty to take care of all these loaned items.
 Any destruction, accidental or intentional, must be paid for.
-Students will pay for items that are damaged at the Middle School Office.
+Students will pay for items that are damaged at the High School Office.
 The secretary will give the student a receipt.
-Failure to pay debts yearly can result in removal from participating in all school activities including dances, field trips and a student may not be able to receive a work permit.
+Failure to pay debts yearly can result in removal from participating in all school activities including Prom, Commencement and the Mistletoe.
+Additionally, a student may not be able to receive a work permit, or student parking permit.